CMA’s Reconciliation Programme

 • Provide information to and liaise with all stakeholders, including both internal and external, including speaking engagements and media as required.

-• Liaise and coordinate all activities, to ensure that input of stakeholders is considered throughout the project.
+• Liaise and coordinate the program to ensure the input of all stakeholders is considered throughout the project

 Preference will be given to a qualified individual of indigenous descent.

-This contract is for the period from July 2018 to the autumn of 2020 to fulfill the needs of the project.
+This contract is for the period from July 2019 to the June 2021 to fulfill the needs of the project.
 Compensation range: $75,000 to $95,000 per year.
 Travel within Canada is required.

-Applications must be sent to Sue Lamothe, Director of Finance & Operations at firstname.lastname@example.org. or be delivered to:
+Applications must be sent to Sue Lamothe, Chief Operating Officer, at firstname.lastname@example.org. or be delivered to:

 Canadian Museums Association